Frequently Asked Questions

 What is the register?

-Our Chairman brings a register to rehearsals each week and we ask each singer to mark their attendance in it.
+Our part-reps bring a register to rehearsals each week and we ask each singer to mark their attendance in it.
 The register also gives precise dates for the rehearsals during that term.
 If you know in advance that you will be missing a particular rehearsal, we ask you to put 'A' (for absent) in the relevant column.
 There is also a column for you to show if you are planning to sing in the concert itself.

 What if I have to miss one or two rehearsals?